January 25, Reading 3 – Matthew 17:14-18:14

 * Father God,

-Please help us as we wrestle and work through how to submit under and rely upon and trust in You for today.
+Please help us as we wrestle with and work through how to submit under and rely upon and trust in You for today.

 Amen.